 Keep an eye out for the following must-try foods:

-Made from eggs, oysters and the leaves of a local chrysanthemum, topped with sweet red sauce.
+Oyster Omelet - Made from eggs, oysters, and the leaves of a local chrysanthemum, topped with sweet red sauce.
 To be honest, we did not enjoy this!

-Usually made from emulsified pork, this sausage is crispy on the outside, juicy on the inside and quite sweet in taste.
+Taiwan Sausage - Usually made from emulsified pork, this sausage is crispy on the outside, juicy on the inside, and quite sweet in taste.
 Usually served on a stick or with some garlic.

-Possibly the most famous Taiwanese delicacy, stinky tofu is fermented tofu with a strong odour often likened to rotting garbage.
+Stinky Tofu - Possibly the most famous Taiwanese delicacy, stinky tofu is fermented tofu with a strong odor often likened to rotting garbage.
 It's usually sold only by outdoor stalls, as the smell would overwhelm most restaurants!

-This flaky pastry with chopped scallions makes for a delicious snack any time of the day.
-When served alone, it will often have a sprinkling of white pepper and cinnamon – a very unexpected combination which is absolutely delightful!
+Scallion Pancake - This flaky pastry with chopped scallions makes for a delicious snack any time of the day.
+When served alone, it will often have a sprinkling of white pepper and cinnamon – a very unexpected combination that is absolutely delightful!

-This is a very traditional sweet snack which many people take a box of these home as a gift from Taiwan.
+Pineapple Cake - This is a very traditional sweet snack which many people take a box of these home as a gift from Taiwan.
 One reason why it’s so popular as a gift is because the pineapple is considered an auspicious symbol in Taiwanese, meaning “incoming fortune”.
-The candied pineapple is contained within a buttery shortbread crust which just melts in your mouth and is surprisingly not overly sweet.
+The candied pineapple is contained within a buttery shortbread crust that just melts in your mouth and is surprisingly not overly sweet.

 WHERE TO STAY IN TAIWAN